 If you are concerned about your privacy when going through a divorce, there are options for settling issues privately, sealing records, and limiting the amount of personal information that goes into the court records.
 Before filing or responding to divorce papers, talk to your Missouri divorce lawyer about your privacy rights and options.
-Contact the Joshua Wilson Law Firm in Raymore.
+Contact the Higher Level Legal Law Firm in Raymore.

 Keeping Your Divorce Issues Private

 The simplest way to keep your divorce issues private is to settle them before going to court.
 During court hearings and depositions, a court reporter generally takes a transcript of everything said, including statements by the spouse, attorneys, and judges.
 This may become part of the court record, and therefore, open to the public.

 Any evidence submitted to the court also becomes part of the public record.
 Evidence submitted may include video or audio recordings; transcripts of phone calls, emails, or texts; or even love letters written by one spouse to someone who is not the other spouse.
 This information can be very embarrassing and revealing when it is open to the public.
 Information one or both spouses may want to keep out of the public eye include:

 - Adultery or affairs,